THE UNIVERSITY OF THE THIRD AGE

 End of Life Issues

-There will be some guest experts invited to our sessions.
+Guest speakers will be invited to most of the sessions.

 Venue: Fell Room, 4th Wednesday each month, January to June.
 10-12 am.